jviquerat/lbm/README.md

 - D2Q9 lattice
 - BGK collision operator
-- Zou-He on all boundary conditions, i.e. prescribed ux and uy at inlet, prescribed rho and uy at outlet, prescribed ux and uy on top and bottom walls (no-slip condition)
+- Zou-He on all boundary conditions, i.e. prescribed $$u_x$$ and uy at inlet, prescribed rho and uy at outlet, prescribed ux and uy on top and bottom walls (no-slip condition)

 As of now, it is limited to channel flows with an obstacle.
 The ```Shape``` is used to generate random shapes (or cylinder, or any shape that can be read from an in-house ```.csv``` format, see here https://github.com/jviquerat/bezier_shapes).
 The lattice is then generated, the given shape being centered on ```(0,0)```.